Blog/Hexarelin Dosage Guide: Protocols

 4 weeks after stopping19.4102% (full recovery)

-1. 1.Desensitization is fast but partial.
-A 31% decline occurs in the first week alone.
-By week 4, 36% of the GH response is lost.
-But it never drops below 55%, even after 16 continuous weeks.
+1. 1.Desensitization hits fast but stays partial.
+You lose 31% of your GH response in the first week alone.
+By week 4, 36% is gone.
+But the floor is 55%, even after 16 continuous weeks.

 1. 1.Recovery is complete.
 Four weeks after stopping hexarelin, GH response returned to 102% of the original baseline.
-Desensitization is fully reversible.
+The damage is fully reversible.

-1. 1.The optimal window is 4-6 weeks.
+1. 1.The optimal window is 4 to 6 weeks.
 Beyond week 4, diminishing returns set in.
-You retain roughly 55-65% of the original response.
-The first 4 weeks capture approximately 80-90% of the total cumulative benefit.
+You retain roughly 55 to 65% of your original response.
+The first 4 weeks capture approximately 80 to 90% of the total cumulative benefit.

 Why hexarelin desensitizes faster than other GHRPs: Higher binding affinity drives faster GHS-R1a receptor internalization and downregulation.
 Ipamorelin, with lower binding affinity, shows virtually no desensitization even after months of use.
-This is why many protocols use hexarelin for a 4-6 week blast, then transition to ipamorelin for long-term maintenance.
+This is why many protocols use hexarelin for a 4 to 6 week blast, then transition to ipamorelin for long-term maintenance.

-Signs of desensitization: Reduced post-injection flushing, diminished appetite changes, less pronounced water retention.
-If the side effects you initially felt are fading, the GH response is likely declining too.
+Signs your receptors are going quiet: Reduced post-injection flushing.
+Diminished appetite changes.
+Less pronounced water retention.
+If the side effects you felt in week one are fading, your GH response is declining with them.

 Hexarelin vs. Every Other GHRP: Complete Comparison